Refined Vertex Sparsifiers of Planar Graphs: Mimicking Networks for Planar Graphs with Bounded

 \section{Mimicking Networks for Planar Graphs with Bounded $\gamma(G)$}

-In this section, the setup is that $G=(V,E,T,c)$ is a planar $k$-terminal network, and $\gamma=\gamma(G)$ is the minimum number of faces that are incident to all the terminals (assuming a fixed drawing of $G$).
+In this section, the setup is that $G=(V,E,T,c)$ is a planar $k$-terminal network with terminal face cover $\gamma=\gamma(G)$.
 Let $f_1,\ldots, f_{\gamma}$ be faces that are incident to all the terminals, and let $k_i$ denote the number of terminals incident to face $f_i$.
-We can in effect assume that $\sum_{i=1}^{\gamma} k_i = k$, because we can count each terminal as incident to only one face, and "ignore" its incidence to the other $\gamma-1$ faces (if any).
+We can in effect assume that $\sum_{i=1}^{\gamma} k_i = k$, because we can count each terminal as incident to only one face, and ``ignore'' its incidence to the other $\gamma-1$ faces (if any).

 Our goal is to construct for $G$ a mimicking network $H$, and bound its size as a function of $k$ and $\gamma(G)$.
-The construction of $H$ is the same as in Theorem~\ref{THM: planar mimick network size alpha|U|^2}, and the challenge is to bound its size.
+Our construction of $H$ is the same as in Theorem~\ref{THM: planar mimick network size alpha|U|^2}, and the challenge is to bound its size.
+The implications to flow sparsifiers are discussed in Section~\ref{sec:flow}.

-\paragraph{All terminals are on one face.} We start with the basic case $\gamma=1$, i.e., all the terminals are on the same face, which we can assume to be the outer face.
+\paragraph{All terminals are on one face.} We start with the basic case $\gamma=1$, i.e., all the terminals are on the same face, which we can assume to be the outerface.
 The idea is to apply Theorem~\ref{THM: planar mimick network size alpha|U|^2}.
-The first step is to characterize all the elementary cutsets, which yields immediately an upper bound on their number, and the second step is to analyze the interaction between two elementary cutsets.
+The first step is to characterize all the elementary cutsets, which yields immediately an upper bound on their number.
+The second step is to analyze the interaction between any two elementary cutsets.

 \begin{theorem} In every planar $k$-terminal network $G$ with $\gamma(G)=1$, the number of elementary cutsets is $\card{\T_e(G)} \leq \binom{k}{2}$. \end{theorem}